 - Are paid as a 1099 independent contractor

-- Have an office, retail space, or other location, leased or otherwise, in James City County;
+- Have or use an office, retail space or commercial or industrial space, vacation rental, etc. in James City County;

-- Are a resident of James City County
+- Are a resident of James City County, or

 Other Licensing Requirements